top of page

 Meritorious Unit Citation

-Awarded to the most exemplary and skilled squad in the Company.
+Awarded to the most exemplary and skilled Section in the Company.

 Identification Badges.